 - Garlic

-- Thai chilies, add as much as you like to customize the heat level of your sauce (or add none at all)
+- Thai chilies, add as much as you like to customize the heat level of your sauce (or add none at all).

-- Cilantro for garnish, optional
+- Cilantro for garnish, optional, or sub green onions

 How to Make Shrimp Cakes

 Here are all the steps to make this recipe.
-If this is your first time, I highly recommend watching the video tutorial to ensure success.
+If this is your first time, I highly recommend watching the video tutorial to ensure success, especially the shaping and breading technique!

 For the Dipping Sauce